-TIP 2 Do any of the main stems have injury or wounds.
-Damage to secondary limbs that can be pruned out, and are not as critical.
+TIP 2 Do any of the main stems have injuries or wounds?
+Damage to secondary limbs that can be pruned out are not as critical.

-TIP 3 Will the seller Guarantee the variety is true to type.
-(There are a lot of mislabeled trees in the market).
-Buy from a trust worthy source or purchase in the spring when the tree has foliage.
-This helps assure you are getting the variety you want.
+TIP 3 Will the seller guarantee the variety is true to type?
+(There are a lot of mislabeled trees on the market).
+Buy from a trustworthy source, or purchase in the spring when the tree has foliage.
+This helps assure that you are getting the variety you want.

 TIP 5 Most important is the root system!
-Has the tree been grown using any root enhancing methods.
-Most often the purchase of your Japanese Maple Tree will be the most important and most expensive plant or tree in your garden.
+Has the tree been grown using any root enhancing methods?
+Most often the purchase of your Japanese maple tree will be the most important and most expensive plant or tree in your garden.
 Be sure you are purchasing a tree that has been grown using root pruning methods.
 I stand by the motto “You get what you pay for.”
 Many chain or box stores sell trees cheaper, but there is a reason.
-Most trees are grown row run in fields, dug and freshly potted for sale that season.
+Most trees are grown row run (not sure what this means – in rows?) in fields, dug-up and freshly potted for sale that season.
 Few or no feeder roots exist.
-When you transplant them and disturb the root system, many times the tree will shock and fail to recover.
+When they are transplanted the root system is disturbed and many times the tree will be shocked and fail to recover.
 You may get a free replacement tree but this will cost you time and money.

-A healthy tree will be a happy tree and is less likely to sustain insect or disease problems.
-Lastly, Japanese Maples grown using the root enhancement Smart Pot® Grow Faster!
+A healthy tree is a happy tree and is less likely to sustain insect or disease problems.
+Lastly, Japanese maples that are grown using the root enhancement Smart Pot® tend to grow faster!

-To see and purchase Japanese Maple Trees grown using Smart Pots click here
+To see and purchase Japanese maple trees grown using Root Pouch® Pots click here